 - Licensed Electrologist In the State of Illinois

-- Over 21 years of experience!
+- Over 8 Years of Experience

-- Specialize in eyebrow shaping
+- Specialize in Face and Body Area

 - Serving The Chicagoland Area